Employee Retention Strategies

 That’s where they differ from the millennials, who tend to change jobs every two years.
 The current generation, on the other hand, stays on a job much longer, takes ownership, and wants to put things right.

-To make them stay, business and HR managers must mentor and help them with more exciting tasks that will not only hone their skills but will also challenge them and provide meaning to their life as a whole.
+To make them stay, business and HR managers must mentor and help them with more exciting tasks that will not only hone their skills but will also challenge them and provide meaning to their lives as a whole.

 Be a Transformational Leader